 For a Mac network, use Google Software Update to turn off auto-updates.

-- Turn off auto-updates as described above, and push the group policy to your network.
+- Push the group policy to your network.

 - Watch for updates on the Google Chrome release blog.

 - When you see a new version that you want to use, download and deploy the latest version on your test machines.
 See the previous question for links to instructions.

 - Once Google Chrome is certified, deploy the new Chrome to the rest of your network.